- All research abstract, workshop and issue panel proposal submissions and presentations must be in English.

 - The purpose(s) can be achieved in the 60 minutes allotted for this workshop.

-- Examples should be drawn from a number of sources and not just the presenter(s)' own studies.
+- Examples are drawn from a number of sources and not just the presenter(s)' own studies.

 - There is an audience interactive element in the workshop.